Algonquin Canoe Trip

 Lots of firewood here, as if noone used the site for a year.
 Didn't

-well too, strange considering that it was raining all day until a
+real well too, strange considering that it was raining all day until

 Saturday

-misestimating distances made me reconsider the planned route.
-I was
+about misestimating distances made me reconsider the planned route.

-going to go to Catfish Lake today and Big Crow Lake tomorrow, but
+I was going to go to Catfish Lake today and Big Crow Lake tomorrow,

 8:15 Leaving.